gabrieljolivier/gabrieljolivier.github.io/teaching.md

 CELT 7030: Teaching Practicum \
 This course is designed to provide students feedback on actual teaching opportunities.
 Some students maybe the faculty of record for a course in their department, others will be a guest lecturer or give lectures to peers.
 ### College Reading & Learning Association
-International Tutor Training Program Certification Level 2 of 3 (did not complete level 3 of 3 due to COVID)
+International Tutor Training Program Certification Level 2 of 3 (did not complete level 3 due to COVID)